jaz303/trip/README.md

 # trip

-A collection of map-agnostic pathfind algorithms.
+A collection of map-agnostic pathfinding algorithms.

 ## Demo